lsportsltd/trade360-dotnet-sdk/README.md

 .AddScoped<IEntityHandler<LivescoreUpdate, InPlay>, LivescoreUpdateHandlerInplay>()

-Explanation: According to this mapping Trade360 feed will now to map every InPlay Livescore message to your LivescoreUpdateHandlerInplay.
-This means that any livescore of inplay message will arrive to LivescoreUpdateHandlerInplay.
+Explanation: According to this mapping Trade360 feed will know to map every InPlay Livescore message to your LivescoreUpdateHandlerInplay.
+This means that any livescore sent to inplay package will arrive to LivescoreUpdateHandlerInplay.

 AddTrade360Handlers can look as following: